joneubank/minimal-reproduction-jbrowse-component-in-next12/README.md

 This is a known issue that occurs when imported packages have been transpiled to ES2015 or greater as described in [this SO answer](https://stackoverflow.com/a/65939797).
 It appears that JBrowse is compiling components to ES2018.

 This will impact all projects using NextJS <=12 , it was fixed in NextJS 13.
+JBrowse React Components have a peer dependency for react @ `^17` and NextJS13 requires React 18+, so there may be other compatibility issues using JBrowse React Components with the newer versions of NextJS.

 There is an available remedy to make packages of this sort usable in NextJS <=12, [detailed here](#work-around).
 There is a separate branch of this repository named `with-work-around` that implements this work around.